Parsl/parsl/datamanager.md

 - instead common use cases would be captured as pre-defined configurations, representing the various use cases in the DM2.0 document.
 These choices should not exist as a splattering of `if` statements through the codebase but fit into the configuration system.

 I expect that some users *will* need to do their own more complicated configurations, if only because of the variety of different systems out there.
+Forcing a limited set of hardcoded staging patterns will exclude those users from parsl.

 The configurations would look something like this, but in the form of some python data/code:

   for executor e1, URI scheme `http`,  stage in by:
-       i) run the http staging code as part of the task for executor e1, URI scheme `globus`, stage in by:
+       i) run the http staging code as part of the task, to the task-local work directory for executor e1, URI scheme `globus`, stage in by:
        i) run the globus staging code locally to a submit side local directory ii) run site->executor staging to executor shared directory

+The present configuration for GlobusScheme is a rudimentary form of this.

+## code implementation notes

+- yadu has at least wanted to have the file object have some ability to transfer itself arbitrarily on demand by the user.
+That does not fit in with the staging model here where in some circustances the staging must happen as part of a task (workqueue or worker-side staging) rather than arbitrarily.

+- The DM2.0 google doc contains a lot of stuff with datafutures being indexed by execution site.
+That also does not make sense with this staging model.
+  It is unclear to me what the end user use cases for this indexing are, so this document makes no attempt to address those explictly.